Today, I have something really incredible to share…

 Use a small bottle of hand sanitizer to clean your hands before eating.

-Try to avoid ingesting bacteria from your hands after tromping through the wilderness all day.
+Try to avoid ingesting bacteria after tromping through the wilderness all day.

 64. Bandana / Face Shield